SS Jan Pieterszoon Coen: Wreck

 The German Army emptied the ship of movable property during 1940, they could do this because the ship was mostly above water.
 Rijkswaterstaat was thinking of salvaging Jan Pieterszoon Coen, since the ship was mostly intact and in shallow waters.
 But due to a series of storms, the ship sank deeper into the sand.
-In 1941, a 50-meter portion of the stern was removed so big ships could sail into the harbor again.
+In 1941, a 50-meter portion of the stern was removed so largeships could use the harbor again.

-During the remainder of the war, Jan Pieterszoon Coen sank deeper into the sea and her upper decks were severely damaged and deteriorated by the strong waves that constantly pounded the ship.
+During the remainder of the war, Jan Pieterszoon Coen sank deeper into the sea and her upper decks were severely damaged and deteriorated by the strong waves that constantly pounded her.
 The funnels and some decks had also collapsed during this period.
 After the war in May and June 1945, the Royal Netherlands Navy with help from the Royal Navy, destroyed what was left of the ship with depth charges.
-However, a lot of debris was left in the entrance and the Dutch government was forced to clean up the debris from the bottom of the sea in 1968 so bigger ships could sail into the harbor without problems.
+However, a lot of debris was left in the entrance and the Dutch government was forced to clean up the debris from the bottom of the sea in 1968 so that larger ships could use the harbor.